baldeuniversel/guess-mime/README.md

 ```

 ### Install program
-To install the program of cloning the repo `https://github.com/baldeuniversel/guess-mime.git`, execute
+To install the program after cloning the repo `https://github.com/baldeuniversel/guess-mime.git`, execute
 this command (be sure to specify the **correct path** ~ once in the **guess-mime** directory) :
 ```bash
 pip install dist/guess_mime-1.0.0-py3-none-any.whl